"Self-discipline is the ability to make yourself do what you should do, when you should do it."

 Discipline

-Discipline is the capacity to do what needs to be done, whether you feel like it or not.
+Discipline is the capacity to do what needs to be done, whether we feel like it or not.
 True discipline is freedom—the freedom to follow through on what matters most.

 Discipline and the Knight